 (Reference document: ECE/TRANS/WP.15/262, annex)

-4.3.4.1.2 In the table, for L4BN, class 8, CT1, packing groups II, III, in column “Classification code”, after “8”/“CT1”, add a call to note a under the table.
+For L4BN, class 8, CT1, packing groups II, III, in column “Classification code”, after“CT1”, add a call to note a under the table.
 The note reads: “a Substances except hydrofluoric acid and hydrogen difluoride solutions shall be assigned to this tank code.”.

-In the table, for L4DH, class 8, CT1, packing groups II, III, in column “Classification code”, after “8”/“CT1”, add a call to note b under the table.
+For L4DH, class 8, CT1, packing groups II, III, in column “Classification code”, after“CT1”, add a call to note b under the table.
 The note reads: “b Hydrofluoric acid and hydrogen difluoride solutions shall be assigned to this tank code.”.

-In the table, for L10BH, class 8, CT1, packing group I, in column “Classification code”, after “8”/“CT1”, add a call to note c under the table.
-The note reads: “b Substances except those containing hydrofluoric acid shall be assigned to this tank code.”.
+For L10BH, class 8, CT1, packing group I, in column “Classification code”, after“CT1”, add a call to note c under the table.
+The note reads: “c Substances except those containing hydrofluoric acid shall be assigned to this tank code.”.

-In the table, for L10DH, class 8, CT1, packing groups II, III, in column “Classification code”, after “8”/“CT1”, add a call to note e under the table.
+For L10DH, class 8, CT1, packing groups II, III, in column “Classification code”, after“CT1”, add a call to note e under the table.
 The note reads: “e Substances containing hydrofluoric acid shall be assigned to this tank code, with the exception of hydrofluoric acid with more than 85 % hydrogen fluoride.”.

-In the rest of the table, renumber notes a/* and b/** as d and f respectively.
+In the rest of the table, renumber notes * and ** as d and f respectively.

 (Reference document: ECE/TRANS/WP.15/AC.1/170, annex II)

-4.3.4.1.2 In the table, for “Liquids”, tank code “L21DH”, in column “Classification code”, replace “SW” by “SW1”.
+For L21DH, in column “Classification code”, replace “SW” by “SW1”.

 (Reference document: ECE/TRANS/WP.15/AC.1/2023/23/Add.1)